rd--/spl/md/notes.md

 Package names should be simple, ie. Set not Collection-Set.
 Packages should be categorized, ie. the category of Set is Collection.
 Packages named for types are already categorized under 'type'.
+Local packages are given by 'Category' and 'Name'.
+The implementation file is derived as 'Package/Category/Name.sl'.
+Remove packages are given by 'Url'.

 # Categories